Harshavardhanchowwdary/Har_github/README.md

-This is How to create  Bank personal details using python
+Today  came return to python projects and gained knowledge